-Chemical sunscreens contain organic (carbon-based) compounds, such as octinoxate, octisalate, avobenzone and the worrysome oxybenzone.
+Chemical sunscreens contain organic (carbon-based) compounds, such as octinoxate, octisalate, avobenzone and the worrisome oxybenzone.
 These create a chemical reaction and work by changing UV rays into heat, then releasing that heat from the skin.
 Often referred to as chemical or organic absorbers.

 Physical sunscreens contain active mineral ingredients, such as titanium dioxide or zinc oxide, which sit on top of the skin to deflect and scatter damaging UV rays away from the skin.
 Often referred to as physical blockers.

-Tips To Shop Sunscreen
+Chemical Sensitive or Chemical Averse Tips To Shop Sunscreen

 Look for “broad spectrum” sunscreen includes both a physical/blockers and chemical protection

 Look for Eco-Cert, Eco, Reef Safe, you can also find sunscreens that are paraben free, gluten free and cruelty-free